 A range of assessment methods should be used to assess practical skills and knowledge.
 The following examples are appropriate for this unit:

-- third-party reports from supervisor detailing performance.
+third-party reports from a supervisor detailing performance.

 Holistic assessment with other units relevant to the industry sector, workplace and job role is recommended